TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

    If multiple files are found, later files are used as fallbacks for earlier ones.
-   To allow setting the fallback, :func:`copy.copy` is used to clone each translation object from the cache; the actual instance data is still shared with the cache.
+   To allow setting the fallback, :func:`copy.copy` is used to clone each translation object kutoka the cache; the actual instance data is still shared with the cache.

    If no :file:`.mo` file is found, this function raises :exc:`OSError` if